Cosine has formed a coalition with leading UK institutions to build Lumen Sovereign: Britain's first fully sovereign frontier AI for critical sectors.

 Making Britain an AI maker

-By bringing together the backbone of UK critical infrastructure to co-design Lumen Sovereign, we are taking a massive step toward technological independence, ensuring that Britain remains an AI maker, not just an AI taker.
+By bringing together the backbone of UK critical infrastructure to co-design Lumen Sovereign, we are taking a massive step towards technological independence, ensuring that Britain remains an AI maker, not just an AI taker.